What is the best CCleaner alternative in 2025?

 1. CleanMyMac from MacPaw

-Key strengths: sleek UI, fast scans, deep cleanup
+Key strengths: sleek UI, fast scans, deep cleanup (cleans at least 5GB of junk at first scan)

 From CleanMyMac's Cleanup feature, I ran junk scans that returned over 60 GB of files cache, broken login items, and system logs.
 What really stood out?
 It tells you exactly what it's deleting, with descriptions that make sense, not cryptic file names.
 It's all organized in a clean, responsive interface that doesn't push upsells or confuse you with jargon.